 Which brings me to the question, why make things at all?
 I don’t usually ask that question.

-Back in February, I was able to head up to Vermont to visit with a friend/mentor who I hadn’t seen in a long time.
+Back in February, I spent some time up in Vermont with a friend/mentor who I hadn’t seen in a long time.
 I was wearing one of my sweaters (Zweig, one of my favourite handknit items ever!) and knitting another.
 And while he is a lifelong craftsman himself, he just couldn’t understand why I would waste so much time making something one little stitch at a time.
 Woodworking and sewing projects move a lot faster.
 Making food and music spreads a lot of enjoyment.
 I suppose I could be a lot better at everything else in my life if I didn’t spend so much time knitting.
 I didn’t have much of an explanation then (other than, I enjoy it, it’s pretty, it’s relaxing) and I found myself wondering about trying machine knitting again… But in my head, it’s not worth comparing how “efficient” hobbies are when the goal is to lead a more intentional, sustainable, enjoyable life where posssible.

-I’m not homesteading, this isn’t life-or-death, and this is not a source of income for me.
-I just like to make things, and getting better at making things is intrinsically rewarding.
+I like to make things, and getting better at making things is intrinsically rewarding.
 These are quite silly questions after all.
 Just as a silly as counting up every item of clothing in one’s wardrobe and creating an Excel sheet documenting age, cost and origin.
 My brain naturally leans in that direction, but I don’t enjoy that in my spare time.
 I enjoy every stitch I make.
-It doesn’t need any bigger meaning than that most of the time.
-I enjoy every project I finish and I love something about every item I chose to make.
-I would like to enjoy every meal I eat.
-I am happy learning more about about how things are made with every hobby I try out.
+I enjoy every project I finish and I love something about everything I chose to make.

-Many have not stuck.
+It makes me happy to learn more about the world and how things are made.
 I am, after all, the idea collector.
-But making things, whether it be digital or physical, practical or fantastical, is what defines me.
+Making things, whether it be digital or physical, practical or fantastical, is what defines me.
 One stitch at a time.